 Each payor that is a managed care organization participating in the Maryland Medical Assistance Program in connection with the enrollment of an individual in the Maryland Medical Assistance Program or the Maryland Children's Health Program;

-The Commission will post known reporting entities on its website at http://mhcc.maryland.gov/mhcc/pages/apcd/apcd_mcdb/apcd_mcdb.aspx.
+The Commission will post known reporting entities on its website at http://mhcc.maryland.gov/mhcc/pages/apcd/apcd_mcdb/apcd_mcdb_data_submission.aspx.
 Entities who meet the specifications in COMAR 10.25.06.03 are required to report, even if they are not explicitly listed on the website.
 A glossary of reporting entity definitions can be found in Appendix B.

 REQUIRED REPORTS OVERVIEW